FC Porto: Organisation

 The FCPorto SAD is listed in the Euronext Lisbon stock exchange.

 Media

 Porto Canal is a television channel owned and operated by Porto, which broadcasts generalist, regional, and club-related content through cable, satellite and IPTV.
-The channel's programming includes live transmission of the home matches of the reserve and youth football teams, as well as of the senior basketball, handball and roller hockey teams.
+The channel's programming includes live transmission of the home matches of the reserve and youth football teams, as well as of the senior basketball, handball, roller hockey, futsal, women's football and women's volleyball teams.
 Founded in 2006, the channel began a managing partnership with Porto in 2011, and on 17 July 2015 was fully purchased and integrated into the club.

 The club also issues Dragões, an official monthly magazine that publishes articles and interviews of the teams, players and other club-related content and a daily newsletter called Dragões Diário.